Fizi Territory: Babembe and Babuyu

 An elderly Bembe man seated indoors, dressed in traditional attire, engaged in a cultural and spiritual practice.
-In front of him are several carved wooden figures, likely representing ancestors or spirits, with which he appears to be interacting or presenting.
-The setting features a thatched roof and a modest interior.
 Photographed by Daniel P. Biebuyck, circa 1950s.

-The Babembe and Babuyu communities are considered indigenous to the region but have distinct cultural, linguistic, and historical identities.
+The Babembe and Babuyu are considered indigenous to the region but have distinct cultural, linguistic, and historical identities.
 The Babembe, who trace their ancestry to a common forebear named M'Mbondo, are organized into six major clans and traditionally engage in agriculture in the Mutambala plain, hunting in the Itombwe forest, and fishing on Lake Tanganyika.
 The Babuyu, by contrast, are organized into eight clans and primarily inhabit the Lwama plain, where they practice fishing and hunting.
 They claim kinship ties with the Baluba of Katanga and are believed to have settled in the region during the 17th century.
 Before colonial intervention, Babembe and Babuyu lived in relative harmony, operating within mobile chiefdoms and engaging in social exchanges, including intermarriage and trade.
 However, colonial administration restructured these communities into fixed territorial sectors within the newly defined Fizi Territory.
 These administrative changes laid the groundwork for later disputes by imposing rigid boundaries and redefining identities.